Instructor: Doug Baker

 NOTE: This class is open to amplified acoustic basses.
 You will need to supply your own small portable bass amp.
 Please see our Amplifier Policy for further information.

-Doug Baker was raised in a musical family and took up the guitar at age 13.
+Doug Baker was interested in music from an early age and took up the guitar at 13.
 Initially playing in a rock and roll band during high school, he has focused on folk and acoustic music for many years.
-Solo and in various groups, Doug has performed in churches, coffee shops (including hosting a very popular open mic session for 5 years), folk clubs, festivals and private parties.
-He has led singing groups for children, youth and adults, taught a number of classes at FAMI and gives private guitar lessons.
-He is a former executive member of FAMI, the Nickelodeon Music Club and Little Concerts.
+Solo and in various groups, Doug has performed in churches, coffee shops, folk clubs, festivals and private parties.
+He has led singing groups for children, youth and adults and has taught a number of classes at FAMI.
+He is a former executive member of FAMI and the Nickelodeon Music Club and has acted as a juror for the Canadian Folk Music Awards.

-He currently plays in the Celtic session group Gan Ainm and in duos with Michael Pollock and Alison Demeter.
+Doug currently plays in a Celtic session group (Gan Ainm) and in duos with Michael Pollock (Key of H) and Alison Demeter.

 Playing Experience Levels